Questions Come First in Safety Management

 - An employee is ostracized by fellow coworkers for reporting a sensitive issue;

 - Negative feedback or defensive behavior against employees for their safety suggestions; and

 - Any kind of subtle behavior from management that hints at “blaming” or "shaming."

 Your aviation SMS should have very clear processes to ward against punitive behaviors from management or employees.

 Final Thoughts on Aviation SMS

-Each of the above five questions are designed to
+Each of the above five questions is designed to

 - inspire thought, and

 Most of these questions revolve around safety culture and the effectiveness of your risk management processes.
 If you are a new safety manager, or your SMS implementation is still maturing, you should prepare yourself.